zeleps/BootloaderZ/README.md

 # Future development

-More STM32 MCUs / boards to support.
+More triggers, more flashing methods, more STM32 MCUs / boards to support.

 So far, the project has been tested on the following boards: